 So many misunderstandings both locally and on a global scale could be avoided if people could speak the same language.
 Often, quite literally.
 Language and a cultural understanding of traditions, customs, and social norms is key to being able to build bridges, especially in business.
 The more diverse your team is in terms of ethnicity and nationalities, the greater your gains as a company.
 For example, a hotel in Austria hires refugees as they have exceptional language skills - more than 20 languages are spoken among employees at this particular hotel.

 4. Access To A Bigger Talent Pool

 Having a diverse workforce is something that can greatly improve your chances of attracting excellent talent for open positions.
 As long as you showcase how progressive your company is, people will resonate with it and the diversity will grow naturally.
 Now, more than ever, equality and diversity in the workforce is something that people value and seek out when looking for new jobs.

 5. Improves Employee Satisfaction and Performance

 No matter how qualified your employees are, they will not perform at their best unless satisfied professionally.
 The work environment is key here.
 Being able to trust the company they work for and connecting with the core values.
 Inclusion and equality are particularly important.
-No matter what role your employees work in or what beliefs, interests, and social background they have, they need to feel like they matter in the bigger picture in your company.
+No matter what role your employees work in or what beliefs, interests, and social backgrounds they have, they need to feel like they matter in the bigger picture of your company.